 Extracting the DNA

-It’s easy to understand how blood tests can help when we want to find out your blood type or check for problems such as anaemia during pregnancy, but how can we use your blood to screen your baby for chromosomal abnormalities?
+It’s easy to understand how blood tests can help when we want to find out your blood type or check for problems such as anaemia during pregnancy, but how can we use your blood to screen your baby for chromosomal conditions?
 The answer reveals some interesting facts about what is going on in your body during pregnancy.

 - Conception happens when an egg and sperm come together to create a single cell carrying DNA from both the father and mother.